 - have been recommended The Castle

-- Somerset House (over Christmas)
+- Somerset House ice skating (over Christmas)

 - Draughts Waterloo is good, food expensive though.